idlesign/makeapp/docs/source/quickstart.rst

 Application publishing
 ----------------------

-When you're ready to publish issue the following command while in project directory (containing setup.py):
+When you're ready to publish issue the following command while in project directory (containing ``pyproject.toml``):

 .. code-block:: bash